Sport. Health. Nutrition. Gym. For style

 Provoking factors affecting the female body

-Signs of the onset of the disease in women
+Signs of the disease in women

-Factors affecting male stroke
+Factors influencing male stroke

-Signs of the onset of the disease in men
+Signs of the disease in men

 Antiphospholipid syndrome causes sudden deterioration of vision, non-healing ulcers, gangrene of the lower extremities.

-Causes of Antiphospholipid Syndrome
+Causes of antiphospholipid syndrome

 4 main signs of a stroke.
 First signs brain disorder in young people 20-30 years old: